scriptwide-fonts/scriptwide-kyokasho-cjk/README.md

 # Scriptwide Kyokasho CJK

 > [!WARNING]
-> I added way too many glyphs to the font, but before I could save it, FontForge corrupted all of my saves, turning everything into zero bytes.
+> I added many glyphs to the font, but before I could save it, FontForge corrupted all of my saves.
 No backups were made, so unfortunately many characters created over the span of a month are currently lost.
+Some of these glyphs are already remade.

 CJK font based on Klee One Semibold and its derivatives